 Lost In Translation?

 As consumers, we should recognize that the way we are treated by marketers depends on what we accept, and hence is to some extent up to us.
 Every marketer does her job, rightly.
 Whether this is faithfully related by distributors, brokers, retailers and publishers, is another matter.
 There is a wealth of expertise in the premium cigar industry.
-But how this translates into a particular blend to yield a score of 90+ (or 85-), at the end of the day, appears to be left up to each reviewer, whether it’s a team of trained professionals, or just an “instant expert”.
+But how this translates into a particular blend to yield a score of 90+ (or 85-), at the end of the day, appears to be left up to a marketing investment.

-For consumers to become knowledgeable enough to wield their due share of power in the industry, they must become discerning about the sources of cigar information they vest their faith in.
+For consumers to become knowledgeable enough to wield their due share of power in the industry, they must be discerning about the sources of cigar information they vest their faith in.

 Some of the questions I asked myself about cigar recommendations and advice, even before creating Cigar Sense, are: